rnegrete01/Debbie_school_of_minds_college_v1/README.md

 ---

 ## 📊 EER Diagram
 The EER Diagram shows how the 11 tables are related.
-//might come back and add final picture of the diagram

 ---